exonum/exonum-doc/src/roadmap.md

 ### New Storage API Support in Java

-Following implementation of Merkle DB in Exonum Core, the Java Binding tool will also have to update its storage API to make it compatible with Merkle DB.
+Following implementation of MerkleDB in Exonum Core, the Java Binding tool will also have to update its storage API to make it compatible with MerkleDB.

 ### Java Light Client Enhancements